zzawaideh/react-lavishwebsite-responsive/README.md

 # lavish landing page
 "lavish" is a fake website I used as an example to display how to reuse React components and create a page that is responsive on all devices

-## Installation
+## Available Scripts
-After forking the repository and downloading the files cd into "client" and type npm install or yarn add to install existing dependencies
+---
+1) Open the terminal and cd into client
+2) run scripts(npm install or yarn add) to start application on localhost
+### npm install
+- npm install on windows
+### yarn add
+- yarn add on mac

 ## Technologies
  - Javascript